lindseysim/web-common/README.md

 ** CommonTable.prototype.addColumn(group, title, key, dateFormat, hdrStyles, colStyles, onClick) ** : Add column.
 Parameters may either be specified as list of arguments, or formatted into single object literal with parameter names as below.
 Title and key are required.

-* \@param {String} group - The header group.
+* {String} group - The header group.
 If not null, used to group two or more headers as subheaders under a banner header (via colspan).
-* \@param {String} title - The title to display the header as.
+* {String} title - The title to display the header as.
-* \@param {String} key - The key used to retrieve data from this header.
+* {String} key - The key used to retrieve data from this header.
-* \@param {String} [dateFormat] - Optional date format to format dates under this header.
+* {String} [dateFormat] - Optional date format to format dates under this header.
-* \@param {String} [hdrStyles] - Optional styles to apply to the header.
+* {String} [hdrStyles] - Optional styles to apply to the header.
 Overrides any colStyles properties.
-* \@param {String} [colStyles] - Optional styles to apply to every row in this column (including header).
+* {String} [colStyles] - Optional styles to apply to every row in this column (including header).
 If you only want to apply to non-header cells, must override values in hdrStyles.
-* \@param {String} [onClick] - Optional onClick functionality to add to each cell (excluding header).
+* {String} [onClick] - Optional onClick functionality to add to each cell (excluding header).
 Callback will be given the entire row's data as the parameter.

+** CommonTable.prototype.createHeaders(sortOnKey, ascending) ** : [Re]draw table headers.

+* {String} [sortOnKey] - Option key to sort on.
+* {Boolean} [ascending] - If sorting, whether ascending or descending order.

+** CommonTable.prototype.populateTable(tableData, sortOnKey, ascending, dateFormatter) ** : Populate and [re]draw table.

+* {Array} tableData - Array of objects, representing data by row.
+Data is not stored to object or dynamically bound in any way.
+To update table, must be redrawn, passing the updated data array.
+* {String} [sortOnKey] - Option key to sort on.
+* {Boolean} [ascending] - If sorting, whether ascending or descending order.
+* {Function} [dateFormatter] - Optional date formatting function that takes parameters in the order of the date value and the date format.
+Will only be called if column header has a dateFormat value.
+Attempted in try-catch block, so all values are attempted to be formatted, but if formatter throws exception, continues as if non-date value.